AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.6.9 =
+* Fix: Fix a notice coming from content restriction function
+* Fix: Typo in back-end form fields select
+* Fix: Issue with Admin Approval email link not being able to approve users
+* Fix: Translation issue with missing placeholder for the german files from the plugin
+* Fix: Admin Approval email link showing html characters when the invalid message was being displayed
+* Misc: Don't wrap content restriction messages in spans at save
+* Misc: Password strength to respect the back-end weak password checkbox
+* Misc: Mobile display improvements
+* Misc: Execute shortcodes in the conten of the compare shortcode
+* Misc: Order users by display name in the Edit Other Users Dropdown

 = 3.6.8 =
 * Fix: Sanitize form field titles and descriptions
 * Fix: Issue with simple upload field not working when used on the WooCommerce Checkout page